 A close relationship between home and school is vital to the success of our children.
 We encourage parents/guardians to stay involved in their children's education.
-We want you to feel free to volunteer in your child's classroom, be a member of the PTO, join us for special events and visit often.
+We want you to feel free to volunteer in your child's classroom, join us for special events and visit often.
 We encourage you to be involved!